wp-plugins/wp-copysafe-web/readme.txt

 If a visitor does not have the appropriate plugin installed for their web browser, they are redirected to instructions with a download link.
 Because browser detection is dependent on JavaScript, if a visitor has JavaScript disabled they also will be redirected for instructions on how to correct their browser settings.
 These download and instruction pages are included in the plugin's folder and can be customized to suit your own messages and design.

+More information and online demos protecting a variety of different media can be seen at the [CopySafe Web Protection](http://www.artistscope.com/copysafe_web_protection.asp) site.

 ** Implementation **

 Click on the [C] media button above a post to upload and embed CopySafe Web encrypted images in your current post or page.
 When inserting a protected image object, the necessary shortcode is automatically inserted into the post editor.